okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 ### Enable the user to sign in

-A valid user account authentication token is required to add a device as an authenticator.
-To get the token, first enable the user to sign-in to there account using the [Okta mobile Swift SDK](https://github.com/okta/okta-mobile-swift) or if you're already using it, the [Okta IDX Swift SDK](https://github.com/okta/okta-idx-swift).
+A valid user account authentication token is necessary to add a device as an authenticator.
+To get the token, first enable the user to sign-in to their account using the [Okta mobile Swift SDK](https://github.com/okta/okta-mobile-swift) or if you're already using it, the [Okta IDX Swift SDK](https://github.com/okta/okta-idx-swift).
 For more information on signing users in to your app, see [Sign users in to your mobile app using the redirect model](https://developer.okta.com/docs/guides/sign-into-mobile-app-redirect/ios/main/).

-Then add the extra permissions that are required by the Devices SDK to the access token.
+Then add the extra permissions that the Devices SDK requires to the access token.
 Add the following strings to the space-delimited list of scopes in the `Okta.plist` file:
 - `okta.authenticators.manage.self`
 - `okta.authenticators.read`
 - `okta.users.read.self`